TehEpicTurtle/Issues/README.md

 * Verify the validity and/or plausibility of your issue
 * Be clear and concise in your description
 * Take advantage of [GitHub Flavored Markdown](http://github.github.com/github-flavored-markdown/)--it's awesome, and it makes your submission that much better! :smile:
+* Create a unique issue for each feature/bug-report

 ### Do not: